 Why Do It?
 While many New Yorkers studiously avoid its cacophony of flashing lights and thick crowds, it’s an exciting, colorful place to experience, and you should at least take time to catch a glimpse of its neon lights after dark.
 Going at midnight when everything is brightly lit and bustling with activity is especially unforgettable.

-See the Empire State Building and more from the Top of the Rock
+Visit the Top of the Rock

+What Is It?
 While visiting the Empire State Building is a must, there is one problem.
 You can’t see the building itself!
 The Top of the Rock, located 850 above street level in the Rockefeller Building, offers views of the city’s glowing lights after dark, as well as a fantastic view of the Empire State Building.

-Explore the treasures at the Metropolitan Museum of Art
+See Masterpieces at Metropolitan Museum of Art

 Why Do It?
-It features a collection of over two million that spans the entire globe from antiquity to present.
+It features a collection of over two million that spans the entire globe from antiquity to the present.
 All are housed in a massive, gothic-style building, established in 1872 with numerous expansions taking place since then.
 It would be possible to roam its labyrinth of corridors for days, so you may want to plan ahead and create a list of must-sees before you go.
-Some of the highlights include the European paintings with works by artists like Rembrandt, Rodin, Vermer and Botticelli, while the Egyptian Collection features the Temple of Dendur, circa 23-10 BC, and the tomb of Perneb, circa 2440 BC.
+Some of the highlights include the European paintings with works by artists like Rembrandt, Rodin, Vermeer and Botticelli, while the Egyptian Collection features the Temple of Dendur, circa 23-10 BC, and the tomb of Perneb, circa 2440 BC.

-Spend an afternoon searching for one-of-a-kind finds at the Brooklyn Flea
+Look for Treasures at the Brooklyn Flea

+What Is It?
 Treasure seekers can find just about anything from clothes and antiques to furniture and just about anything you can imagine at the Brooklyn Flea, considered one of the world’s great flea markets.
-Held on at Fort Greene on Saturdays, and Williamsburg on Sundays, it blurs the traditional boundaries by throwing craftspeople, jewelers and locally-made fresh food into the mix.
-Locals love to shop for one-of-a-kind vintage finds from the more than 100 vendors who gather here, and occasionally you may even spot a celebrity or two among them.

 Walk the Brooklyn Bridge